GameMakerLinux/GameMakerLinux/README.md

 ## What is working?

 * Opening a project
+* Creating scripts and objects
-* Editing scripts
+* Editing scripts and objects
 * Editing events scripts
-* Visualisation of a room backgrounds
+* Visualisation of a room (showing/hiding layers and moving instances)
-* Reorder the resources in the tree view via drag-and-drop (not saved)
-* Saving the project file (only the "resources" field)
-* Renaming an object

 ## TODO

 * Add key names ("Key Press: Enter" instead of "Key Press: 13")
-* Add new events to objects
-* Delete events from objects
 * Change events types
-* Save the reordering of the resources tree
 * Edition of sprites, sounds, etc.
+* Saving
+* Reorder the resources in the tree view via drag-and-drop
 * Everything else...

 ## Things that will never be done